vaginessa/dns-wiki/TCP-security.md

 IPSec
 ------------

-Internet Security (IPsec) was builded as a result of the current IP weaknesses - basically it's a own internet layer which claims to be more secure compared to e.g. IPv4 - in fact it was developed around IPv6 (from Internet Engineering Task Force [IETF]), but was engineered to provide security for both IPv4/IPv6.
+Internet Security (IPsec) was build as a result of the current IP weaknesses - basically it's a own internet layer which claims to be more secure compared to e.g. IPv4 - in fact it was developed around IPv6 (from Internet Engineering Task Force [IETF]), but was engineered to provide security for both IPv4/IPv6.
 There are some differences in the datagram formats used for AH and ESP depending on whether IPSec is used in IPv4 and IPv6, since the two versions have different datagram formats and addressing.
 I highlight these differences where appropriate.

 Without going deeper these are the main-cores - you often hear:
 * Security Parameter Index (SPI)